yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 # Introduction

-IETF participants use the term RFC on a daily basis.
+IETF participants use the term "RFC" on a daily basis.
 We all know that "RFC" stands for "Request for Comments".
 However the RFCs we publish are anything but requests for comments.
-RFCs today are static documents, and acute readers who insist on providing feedback will find the following text: "Information about the current status of this document, any errata, and how to provide feedback on it may be obtained at
+RFCs today are static documents that do not invite comments.
+Acute readers who insist on providing feedback will find the following text: "Information about the current status of this document, any errata, and how to provide feedback on it may be obtained at